 In our study of Romans chapter eight, we look at the two major functions of the Holy Spirit in the life of a believer.
-By God's grace we know that we are saved and we also have the power to live a life that is pleasing to Him.
+By God's grace we know that we are saved and we also have the power to live a life that is pleasing to him.

-Therefore, there is now no condemnation for those who are in Christ Jesus,
+Therefore, there is no longer any condemnation awaiting those who are in union with the Messiah Yeshua.

-The "law of the Spirit of life" refers to the fact that, as Christians, we are to follow the advice and guidance of the Counselor that was provided.
+The "law of the Spirit of life" refers to the fact that, as Christians, we are to follow the advice and guidance of the counselor that was provided.
 So, we are free from the law but we are not just released to walk in this world on our own.
 Instead, we are to listen and obey the prompting of God through the Holy Spirit.

 Listening and obeying the prompting of the Holy Spirit will keep us from many harmful actions.
 On our own, our actions would lead to all kinds of sinful things which separate us from the Father which is death.
-But, with the Spirit, we have the very mind of God to guide us and to draw us closer to Him who is our life and our peace.
+But, with the Spirit, we have the very mind of God to guide us and to draw us closer to him who is our life and our peace.

 The mind that is controlled by the desires of the flesh instead of the Holy Spirit is in direct opposition to the working of God.
-That does not mean that, when we sin, God turns His back on us but, when the sin controls your mind, you cannot please God.
+That does not mean that, when we sin, God turns his back on us but, when the sin controls your mind, you cannot please God.
 Although the law is powerless to save, it still shows us God's standard of behavior.
-We are forgiven when we don't live up to what He created us to be but He still wants us to live a holy life.
+We are forgiven when we don't live up to what he created us to be but he still wants us to live a holy life.

 Here, we see the first function of the Holy Spirit and that is the fact that you can know that you are saved if you have the Spirit.
 There are many people that call themselves Christians but, if you ask them, they will tell you that they are not really sure of their salvation.
 That doubt is not of God but is a scheme of the devil.
-Our Father does not want us walking around unsure about His love for us.
+Our Father does not want us walking around unsure about his love for us.
 It is really very simple: If you have the Spirit, you are a child of God.
 If you don't, then, you are not.
 Got the Spirit?

 The bodies that we have now are dead and dying but, with the Holy Spirit, comes the promise that we will be raised with new bodies.
 The Spirit is a deposit guaranteeing what is to come.

-Jesus Christ rescued us from the death that we were facing and so Paul reminds us that we don't go back to doing the things that had put us in danger.
+Yeshua Messiah rescued us from the death that we were facing and so Paul reminds us that we don't go back to doing the things that had put us in danger.
 A simple example of this is: Think of a person that does not know how to swim and yet, while wading in the ocean, they are pulled out and under by the waves.
 The lifeguard swims out and saves them by pulling them in to the shore.
 The person does not, then, turn around and run back into the ocean.

 This passage plainly shows us the second function of the Holy Spirit in the life of a Christian.
 That is the Spirit is to lead us in our daily lives.
 That leading (and our following) will allow us to "put to death the misdeeds of the body".
 That leading is for every part of our daily walk from what we eat to what we say and do, as well as where we go.

 Many people walk around every day in fear of different things but the only thing that anyone in this world should fear is God.
 But, we who have the Holy Spirit do not have a reason to fear anyone or anything.
-As children of God, we know that He is for us so who or what can stand against us?
+As children of God, we know that he is for us so who or what can stand against us?

-Since we are His children, we are also His heirs and that means that we share in the trials and suffering of this world.
+Since we are his children, we are also his heirs and that means that we share in the trials and suffering of this world.
 It seems that many people are happy with the blessings of God but are not prepared for the persecution that comes with being identified as a Christian.

 Our sufferings in the here and now do not compare to the wonderful that is to come.
 Well, that is all fine and dandy but, as people struggling with the flesh, we aren't really happy with many of the things that we face each day.
-We go around trying to put a smile on instead of just admitting that this life is not easy but its gonna get better for us, as Christians, when He comes back.
+We go around trying to put a smile on instead of just admitting that this life is not easy but its gonna get better for us, as Christians, when he comes back.
 Every struggle is an opportunity to be a witness of God's grace to those around us.